EricssonResearch/EDHOC/draft-selander-ace-cose-ecdhe.md

 * Retrieve an ephemeral ECDH key pair generated as specified in Section 5 of {{SP-800-56a}} and format the ephemeral public key E_U as a COSE_key as specified in {{cose_key}}.

-* Generate the pseudo-random nonce N_U
+* Generate the pseudo-random nonce N_U.

 * Choose a session identifier S_U which is not in use and store it for the length of the protocol.
 The session identifier SHOULD be different from other relevant concurrent session identifiers used by Party U. The session identifier MAY be used with the protocol for which EDHOC establishes traffic keys/master secret, in which case S_U SHALL be different from the concurrently used session identifiers of that protocol.